doubleppereira/libertad/README.md

 # Libertad
-Context-free dependency injection for redux applications
+Context-free dependency injection for redux applications.
+Libertad is powered by [InversifyJS](https://github.com/inversify/InversifyJS).

 ## Motivation
 Based on the React docs, we should try to avoid using context: